vanus-labs/docs/content/cloud-docs/source/grafana/setup.md

-## Prerequisites
+# Prerequisites

 - A Grafana instance or an account in Grafana cloud

-## Getting Started
+# Getting Started

-To obtain all Grafana events using Vanus Cloud, follow these steps:
+Perform the following steps to configure your Grafana Source:

-### Create a Connection
+## Create a Connection

 1. Write a name for your connection.
    ![img.png](images/1..png)